inxcart/nladdressfiller/README.md

 ```
 Import the CSV into this database table.
 You can use command line tools like `mysqlimport`.
-PhpMyAdmin is the recommended graphical way to import the file, but be aware that it might take a couple of hours before all ~7.7 million row have been imported.
+PhpMyAdmin is the recommended graphical way to import the file, but be aware that it might take a couple of hours before all ~7.7 million rows have been imported.

 ### Building the module